David S. Goyer: Career

 In January 2017, Goyer signed on to co-produce and co-write Green Lantern Corps, an installment in the DC Extended Universe, with Justin Rhodes, based on a story treatment by Goyer and Geoff Johns.
 By April of the same year, it was announced that he had signed on to write the script for the reboot of Masters of the Universe, intended to be released in 2019.
 Goyer was later announced as director along with Lindsey Beer writing a new draft of the screenplay in January 2018.
 Filming was set to begin April 2018.
 By February of that year, Goyer dropped out as the film's director and writer.
 According to Carlos Huante, a creature designer hired for the film and who worked on the original cartoon, Sony felt that Goyer's script would be too expensive to bring to life as Goyer intended for the movie to be on the epic scale of The Lord of the Rings trilogy.

 In September 2017, Deadline reported that Goyer and his Green Lantern Corps partner Justin Rhodes, as well as Chris Eglee and Josh Friedman were hired to take part in a writers room in order to write the next Terminator trilogy, under the direction of collaborating team Tim Miller and James Cameron.

 In the early 2020s, Goyer produced The Night House, starring Rebecca Hall, as well as the Scott Cooper film Antlers.
 The Night House premiered at the 2020 Sundance Film Festival; Searchlight purchased the rights to the film, and released it to critical acclaim in August 2021.
-Goyer also produced the 2021 film The Tomorrow War, starring Chris Pratt for Skydance and Amazon.
-He has officially been signed on as a producer for the sequel.
+Goyer produced the 2021 film The Tomorrow War, starring Chris Pratt for Skydance and Amazon.
+He has been signed on as a producer for the sequel.

 Goyer executive produces and serves as showrunner for Foundation, which premiered on Apple TV+ on September 24, 2021, and is based on Isaac Asimov's novels of the same name.
-He also wrote the first and last episodes as well as directing the season finale.
+He wrote the first and last episodes as well as directing the season finale.
 Goyer co-wrote the pilot and serves as executive producer for The Sandman, which was released on Netflix on August 5, 2022.
 Goyer had been involved with an adaptation of Neil Gaiman's comic book The Sandman since he had pitched a story idea in December 2013.
 By February 2014, he was set to produce a feature film, starring Joseph Gordon-Levitt, but the film's development stalled and transitioned into a television show.

 For the 2022 film Hellraiser, a reimagining of the franchise of the same name, Goyer wrote the story and produced the film under the Phantom Four banner for Spyglass and Hulu.
-More recently, his Phantom Four company had signed a deal with Village Roadshow Pictures.
+His Phantom Four company had signed a deal with Village Roadshow Pictures.